redis-developer/digitalbanking-redistemplate/README.md

 ## Technical Overview

-This github java code uses the mesclun library for redis modules.
-The mesclun library supports RediSearch, RedisGears, and RedisTimeSeries.
-The original github only used spring java without redisearch.
-That repository is still intact at [this github location](https://github.com/jphaugla/Redis-Digital-Banking).
+This GitHub Java code uses the "mesclun" library for Redis modules.
+The mesclun library supports RediSearch, RedisGears and RedisTimeSeries.
+The original GitHub only used Spring Java without RediSearch.
+The repository is still intact at [this Github location](https://github.com/jphaugla/Redis-Digital-Banking).
 Another subsequent version uses crud repository and search at [this github location](https://github.com/jphaugla/Redisearch-Digital-Banking)
 All of the Spring Java indexes have been removed in this version.
-All the crud repository will also be removed in this when it is complete.
+All the CRUD repository will also be removed in this when it is complete.
 Can also use TLS with Spring Boot java lettuce.
 Steps are near bottom.

 ### The spring java code

 This is basic spring links

 * [Spring Redis](https://docs.spring.io/spring-data/data-redis/docs/current/reference/html/#redis.repositories.indexes)
 * *boot*-Contains index creation for each of the four redisearch indexes used in this solution:  Account, Customer, Merchant, and Transaction
 * *config*-Initial configuration module using autoconfiguration and a threadpool sizing to adjust based on machine size